 Colosseum and Roman Forum in the morning

-We continue our visit to Rome going towards Piazza Venezia,we took a tour of the historic center and walking we reach the Pantheon and the Trevi Fountain and to finish the afternoon we had a beer in Piazza Navona.
-The prices in this square are a little high, but we don’t go every day, do we?
+To finish the afternoon, we had a beer in Piazza Navona.
+Of course, the prices in this square are a little high, but we don’t get to be here every day, do we?

 Do you want to visit the historic center of Rome with a guide?
-You can tour its most famous squares and fountains with a professional English speaker guide and for free!
+You can tour its most famous squares and fountains with a professional English-speaking guide, and it’s free!

 Dinner in a boat on the Tiber River

-Then we went back to the hotel to rest a little, because my sister had booked us a dinner boat down the Tiber River.
+Then, we returned to the hotel to rest because my sister had booked us a dinner boat down the Tiber River.

-Our second day in Rome we use it to go to Vatican City, here we hired a guide, it’s much better when someone explain you everything.
-We were lucky and the guide was pretty good.
+We used it to go to Vatican City for our second day in Rome, where we hired a guide because it’s much better when someone explains everything.
+So we were lucky, and the guide was pretty good.

-The truth is that this day was exhausting, as the whole tour we did on foot, minus the return to the hotel from Piazza del Popolo we returned by taxi.
+The truth is that this day was exhausting, as we did the whole tour on foot, minus the return to the hotel from Piazza del Popolo, where we returned by taxi.

-In the evening, we asked where the Romans had dinner, and they recommended a restaurant that was very good.
-A typical restaurant of Roman food, in Trastevere and with few tourists.
-The Ristorante da Meo Patacca, by that name I would not forget!
+A typical restaurant of Roman food in Trastevere and with few tourists.
+The Ristorante da Meo Patacca, how could I forget such a name!

-We arrived without reservation to the restaurant that is in Piazza dei Mercanti, we were very well served, there was live music and the price quite reasonable.
-Totally recommendable, when I return to Rome I will have dinner there again.
+We arrived without a reservation at the restaurant that is in Piazza Dei Mercanti.
+We were very well served, there was live music, and the prices were quite reasonable.
+Totally recommendable.
+When I return to Rome, I will have dinner there again.

 Day 3 in Rome, What to visit?